NzauM/NewsShow/readme.md

 This applcation uses;

--Python - For running unittests and total object manipulation
+-Python - For running unittests and total object manipulation -HTML - For content display
+-CSS - For styling
+-Bootstrap - For styling and responsiveness

 ## Support and contact details

 For any issues or contributions,please feel free to contact me on:
-<https://github.com/NzauM/Password_Locker/issues> for any issues or bug reports.
+<https://github.com/NzauM/NewsShow/issues> for any issues or bug reports.
-<https://github.com/NzauM/Password_Locker./pulls> for any contributions or pull requests.
+<https://github.com/NzauM/NewsShow/pulls> for any contributions or pull requests.

 ## Running unit tests